sbcgua/abap-package-version-shield/README.md

 # ABAP package version shield

-**ANNOUNCEMENT**: Mid January 2025 the URL `shield.abap.space` will be changed to something else (will announce later) due to luck of funding for the domain name.
+**ANNOUNCEMENT**: Mid January 2025 the URL `shield.abap.space` became offline due to lack of funding for the domain name.
+I'm looking for ideas how to fund it properly (40-50 USD per year), please post to [the issue](https://github.com/sbcgua/abap-package-version-shield/issues/191) if you have ideas how to resolve this.

 ## Usage